leggant/2022-Advanced-Networking-Assignments/Assignment_2/Documentation/Assignment 2 Docs.md

 **OSPF selected**

 10. Explain why you have chosen the IGP?
+    - With OSPF, there is no limitation on the hop count.
+    - The intelligent use of VLSM is very useful in IP address allocation.
+    - OSPF uses IP multicast to send link-state updates.
+This ensures less processing on routers that are not listening to OSPF packets.
+Also, updates are only sent in case routing changes occur instead of periodically.
+This ensures a better use of bandwidth.
+    - OSPF has better convergence than RIP.
+This is because routing changes are propagated instantaneously and not periodically.
+    - OSPF allows for better load balancing.
+    - OSPF allows for a logical definition of networks where routers can be divided into areas.
+This limits the explosion of link state updates over the whole network.
+This also provides a mechanism for aggregating routes and cutting down on the unnecessary propagation of subnet information.
+    - OSPF allows for routing authentication by using different methods of password authentication.
+    - OSPF allows for the transfer and tagging of external routes injected into an Autonomous System.
+This keeps track of external routes injected by exterior protocols such as BGP.
 11. Explain how you have configured the IGP including methods you have employed to minimise  convergence time, optimise traffic flow and limit the wasting of bandwidth and CPU calculations.

 ### Security